You are here

 Build Skills at CBPL

-- Attend Mother Goose on the Loose, a fun and engaging program for infants and toddlers.
+- Attend Storytimes a fun and engaging program for infants and toddlers.
 See calendar for more details.

 - Check out picture books, board books, board games, music CDs, Play & Learn Boxes, and Preschool Packs.
 (In-lobby pickup available!)

 - Enroll your child in our 1,000 Books Before Kindergarten program.
 We will help you track your progress and offer incentives along the way.
 Finishers receive a free board book and book bag.